 Currently, Villa Duchesne is guided by a dedicated board of trustees, an outgrowth of an earlier lay advisory board.
 This group is a more formal, defined version of the wise and loyal business people who have always befriended the Society of the Sacred Heart.
-The trustees are assisted by the alumnae, Mothers’ Club, and Fathers’ Club who can never do enough for the school.
+The trustees are assisted by the alumnae and the Parents' Association who can never do enough for the school.

 But what of the real point, the essence of our school?
 What of the hundreds of students of Villa Duchesne and Oak Hill today?

 For all the uniqueness of today’s students, they are remarkably similar to our first students and to those of the previous decades.

 Students come to Villa Duchesne and Oak Hill enchanted by its beauty and soon find much more.
 As they are challenged by academics, they learn to think and write critically, clearly, and creatively; they learn to question, to evaluate.
 Their successes are rewarded both formally and informally while weaknesses are given individual attention.